films

 It was definitely a special moment – just a few weeks after the German Reich’s aggression against the Soviet Union, probably the first days of August 1941.
 Polish and Czechoslovakian diplomats arrived in Moscow: the new chargé d’affaires of the Republic of Poland, Józef Retinger and the

 Paul Lubas is 58 years old and runs a motel in Murchison, in the northern part of the South Island (New Zealand).
-He is married and has four grown-up children.
+He is married with four grown-up children.
 His father Lech was born in 1932 in the Polish settlers’ colony Sienkiewiczówka near Tarnopol.
-Lech Lubas was deported on 10 February
+Lech Lubas was deported on the 10th of Februa

 Tadeusz (Bernard Mazur’s father) came to New Zealand in 1944.
 He was an orphan.
 His parents were military settlers and lived near Sokal.
-On 10 February 1940, the Soviets deported the whole family to Siberia.
-Bernard’s father never wanted to talk about the time of deportation.
-Whereas Bernard was
+On the 10th of February 1940, the Soviets deported the whole family to Siberia.
+Bernard’s father never cared to talk about the time of deportation.
+Whereas Ber

 While traveling through Palestine, Polish soldiers and civilians came across an Iranian boy with a young bear.
 Lieutenant Anatol Tarnowiecki from the 3rd Carpathian Rifle Division, at the insistence of Irena Bokiewicz (niece of General Bolesław Wieniawa-Długoszowski), bought the bear in exchange f

 Nina Tomaszyk is the granddaughter of Krystyna Skwarko, who was deported with her family from Sokółka near Białystok.
-Krystyna was a pre-war teacher, who after the conclusion of the the Sikorski-Mayski Agreement (1941) organized help for Polish orphans – first in Iran, and from the autumn of 19
+Krystyna was a pre-war teacher who, following the conclusion of the Sikorski-Mayski Agreement (1941) organized help for Polish orphans – first in Iran, and from the autumn of 19

 Zbyszek Poplawski is a special person: very kind and warm.
 Throughout his adult life he worked as a surgeon in New Zealand, where he ended up as one of 733 “Pahiatua children” – Polish orphans rescued from Sybir, who were invited by that country’s government in 1944 and taken